-For many years, I had a poster on my wall with a quote from Calvin Coolidge, the 30th American President.
+For many years, I had a poster on my wall with a Calvin Coolidge quote on persistence, the 30th American President.
 Coolidge believed persistence was the most important attribute you can have.

 “Nothing in this world can take the place of persistence.
 Talent will not; nothing is more common than unsuccessful people with talent.
 Genius will not; unrewarded genius is almost a proverb.
 Education will not; the world is full of educated derelicts.
 Persistence and determination alone are omnipotent.
 The slogan ‘press on’ has solved and always will solve the problems of the human race.”

 It’s hard to argue with Coolidge on this point.
 In fact, many great entrepreneurs and inventors ultimately succeeded via persistence.
 In fact, if they hadn’t stuck it out, life today would certainly be different.